 A major obstacle in complying with these mandates is that agricultural areas like Napa County are largely unpopulated and have few public services in vast stretches within their unincorporated territory.
-Affordable housing should be built in locations near workplaces and urban centers that have the full complement of infrastructure, transit, and other services needed by persons that qualify for affordable housing.
+Affordable housing should be built in locations near workplaces and urban centers that have the full complement of infrastructure, transit, and other services.
+Napa County supports enacting legislation and seeking administrative mechanisms that would achieve maximum flexibility for agricultural counties in their efforts to site and build affordable housing within a county.
+Further, Napa County seeks authority during state housing element cycles to recognize that expenditures made to support affordable housing are credited towards the County's RHNA obligation when those units are built.

+and other services needed by persons that qualify for affordable housing.
 To that end, the County has initiated a worker proximity housing program.
 This program provides financial support for newly purchased housing to individuals that are working in close proximity to that housing.
 Napa County will seek to obtain supporting legislation and funding to further this program.
-Napa County supports enacting legislation and seeking administrative mechanisms that would achieve maximum flexibility for agricultural counties in their efforts to site and build affordable housing within a county.
+Napa County supports enacting legislation and seeking administrative mechanisms that would achieve maximum floxibility for agricultural counties in their efforts to site and build affordable housing within a county.
 Further, Napa County seeks authority during state housing element cycles to recognize that expenditures made to support affordable housing are credited towards the County's RHNA obligation when those units are built.

 - Support legislative efforts intended to limit the exposure of county governments in civil liability lawsuits.
-Advocate and work with other counties in writing specific legislation and seeking administrative mechanisms that limit housing allocation mandates in the unincorporated areas of prime agricultural counties such as Napa. - Continue efforts at the administrative level with the Association of Bay Area Governments (ABAG) and HCD to help implement Plan Bay Area as passed by ABAG in 2013, which locates housing near jobs and transit, and preserves prime agricultural land.
-Also, the County will continue to work collaboratively with its municipalities to ensure future city-centered growth within Napa County.

-- 3. Seek changes in State legislation that will broaden the actions that count towards compliance with housing goals to include programs, such as the county's worker proximity housing program that provides financial assistance to home buyers with incomes below 100% of the county's average median income. - 4.
+Advocate and work with other counties in writing specific legislation and seeking administrative mechanisms that limit regional housing allocations-mandates in the unincorporated areas of prime agricultural counties such as Napa. - 2.
+Continue efforts at the administrative level with the Association of Bay Area Governments (ABAG) and HCD to help implement Plan Bay Area\as passed by ABAG in 2013, which locates housing near jobs and transit, and preserves prime agricultural land.
+Also, the County will continue to work collaboratively with its municipalities to ensure future city-centered growth within Napa County. - 3.
+Seek changes in State legislation that will broaden the actions that count towards progress in meeting regional housing allocations compliance with housing goals to include programs, such as the county's worker proximity housing program that provides financial assistance to home buyers with incomes below 100% of the county's average median income. - 4.
 Seek legislative or administrative mechanisms to provide local jurisdictions with more input in identifying and certifying the adequacy of sites for housing throughout the County.
-In particular, require HCD to acknowledge housing sites with densities less than 20 dwelling units per acre as suitable for affordable housing.
+In particular, require HCD to acknowledge provide that housing sites in unincorporated Napa County housing sites with densities less than 20 dwelling units per acre ares suitable for affordable housing. - 4.5.
+Seek legislation that would allow transfers of regional housing allocations during the housing element planning period when the County provides funds or land for affordable housing within cities.